-How to Celebrate Imbolc with Stuff You Already Have
+How to Celebrate Imbolc for Beginners

 Easy Imbolc rituals and traditions that you can do from home – this is how to celebrate Imbolc the easy way.

-How to Celebrate Imbolc
+How to Celebrate Imbolc for Beginners

 Imbolc is a time for manifestation and purification.
 It’s also traditionally celebrated as a fire festival as we celebrate the ascent of the Sun.
 Some powerful energetic practices for this time would be: